alpas/alpasdev/src/main/resources/docs/validation.md

 </span>

-On the other hand, when updating the profile, you want to let the user update her profile **with** or **without** updating the **email** address field.
-If the user only wants to update, say, the name field and **not** the email field, you do not want to apply email uniqueness validation for this user.
-Otherwise, the validation would fail every time and the user won't be able to update her name without also updating her email address.
+On the other hand, when updating the profile, you want to let the user update their profile **with**or **without** updating the `email` address field.
+If the user only wants to update, say, the `name` field and **not** the `email` field, you do not want to apply email uniqueness validation rule for this user.
+Otherwise, validation would fail every time, and the user would't be able to update their name without also updating their email address.

-In this case, you'd want to ignore the uniqueness check but only against this user's id.
-You could do this by setting the `ignore` parameter in the format `<column_name>:<value>`.
+In this case, you need to ignore the uniqueness check but only against the user's id.
+You can achieve this by setting the `ignore` parameter in the format `<column_name>:<value>`.
 Your rule for this would look something like:

 <span class="line-numbers" data-start="10">